Lytraxe/game-of-life-unity/README.md

 This project is pretty much based on the same concept.
 For now, the initial state is randomely generated. theres a Button to start the Game and a slider to control the evolution speed.

 The `Cell.cs` script contains the properties of Cell.
 And `Game.cs` contains the rest of the logic.
 At the moment, It randomely sets Alive state of cells at the start, but you could add a manual way to do that.
-Just remove the line `grid[x, y].SetAlive(RandomAlive());` from `Game.cs/PlaceCells()` and use mouse click events in `Cell.cs`.
+Just remove the line `grid[x, y].SetAlive(RandomAlive());` from `Game.cs/PlaceCells()` and add some mouse click events in `Cell.cs`.

 ### Project was made with Unity version 2019.3.11f1.